-Under the Export Settings File tab, click Export to download the current CVA Digital amplifier settings to the computer or other device being used to access the web pages.
-The browser will treat the file in the same manner as all downloadable files, and may present an intermidate file dialoge page.
+Under the Export Settings File tab, click Export to download the current CV Digital amplifier settings to the computer or other device being used to access the web pages.
+The browser will treat the file in the same manner as all downloadable files, and will probably present a warning message: an example is shown below (using Mozilla Firefox running under Windows 7):

-The file will always be called settings.CVA\config and your device will save it to the default folder used for downloads.
+The file will always be called settings.cv\config and your device will save it to the default folder used for downloads.